TED-996/krait/docs/source/index.rst

 The server is still in development, so a few features are still on the way.
 Before v1.0, the following features are planned to be complete:

-* HTTPS support
 * Easy to understand and pinpoint error messages
 * Comprehensive documentation, tutorials, and examples
-* A performance and throughput upgrade
 * UTF-8 compatibility
 * More flexible routing
 * Hopefully, a Windows port